A Boeing 747

 flight 4805, was getting ready at Amsterdam airport in the Netherlands.
 It was

-also a Boeing 747, and it was to go to Las Palmas, the city on Cannery Island.
+also a Boeing 747, and it was to go to Las Palmas, a city on the Canary Islands.

 Its cabin crew included 50-year-old captain Jacob, 42-year-old first officer